madhavi-chavva/aws-bootcamp-cruddur-2023/journal/week8.md

 ![image](https://user-images.githubusercontent.com/125069098/232168942-64c49109-960e-487f-837a-470c6596a3cc.png)

 ## Setting up the cloudfront for Serving Avatars.
+Amazon CloudFront is designed to work seamlessly with S3 to serve your S3 content in a faster way.
+Also, using CloudFront to serve s3 content gives you a lot more flexibility and control.
+To create a CloudFront distribution, a certificate in the us-east-1 zone for *.<your_domain_name> is required.
+If you don't have one yet, create one via AWS Certificate Manager, and click "Create records in Route 53" after the certificate is issued.

+Create a distribution by:

+- set the Origin domain to point to assets.<your_domain_name>
+- choose Origin access control settings (recommended) and create a control setting
+- select Redirect HTTP to HTTPS for the viewer protocol policy
+- choose CachingOptimized, CORS-CustomOrigin as the optional Origin request policy, and SimpleCORS as the response headers policy
+- set Alternate domain name (CNAME) as assets.<your_domain_name>
+- choose the previously created ACM for the Custom SSL certificate.

 - Goto cloudfront on aws console
 - click on create a cloudfront distribution